-Personality: Kane is 11 yrs young and is h=just an awesome dog.
+Personality: Kane is 11 yrs young and is just an awesome dog.

 SSR can not and will not hold dogs for anyone.
-We can't.
 If we do, that means another Siberian will die in a shelter because a shelter dogs time is very limited, as is our foster space.
 We do our best to process applications in the order received and first application gets first interest in our foster dog(s).
-We understand that there will be scheduling conflicts with home checks and meet and greets with our foster homes and foster dogs and we will accommodate for that if a potential adopter has interest in a particular foster dog in our program.
+We understand that there will be scheduling conflicts with home checks and meet and greets but we will try to accommodate for that if a potential adopter has interest in a particular foster dog in our program.

 Your message has been sent to Southern Siberian Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.